briandailey/biketowork.us/README.md

 )
 ```

+- look at that! it's just a regex! pretty simple, right?
 - let's talk about querysets.
     - this is how we pull from the DB via the ORM, show it on the page.
         - what is an ORM?